 Lay the tomato slices on the biscuit crust, as above.
 Then give them a generous sprinkling of kosher salt and freshly-ground black pepper.

-Next, grab a handful of fragrant basil leaves, and stack them together as pictured above.
+Next, grab 7-10 fresh, fragrant basil leaves, and stack them together as pictured above.

 Tightly roll the leaves from tip-end to stem-end, as if you were rolling a cigar.

 Then slice the cigar cross-wise into thin strips.
 This is called a “Basil Chiffonade.”

 This isn’t a diet-dish.
 But it’s a delicious dish.
 If you wish to substitute low-fat yogurt for the mayo, just as my friend Ed did when making this pie for his friends on Fire Island, the decision is entirely yours.